beam-community/ex_machina/README.md

 # associations and sets the foreign keys.
 # This is only available when using `ExMachina.Ecto`.
 params_with_assocs(:comment, attrs)

+# For controller tests in Phoenix, there are two functions that generate params
+# of expected format - the keys of generated maps are strings.
+string_params_for(:comment, attrs)
+string_params_with_assocs(:comment, attrs)
 ```

 ## Usage in a test